 14 Things Nobody Tells You About Indoor Citrus Trees

-Indoor citrus trees are trendy.
-The proliferation of portable trees—grafted onto dwarf rootstock—makes it possible for almost anyone to grow a lemon, lime, or kumquat without having a large space.
+Indoor citrus trees are trending.
+The proliferation of portable trees—grafted onto dwarf rootstock—makes it possible for almost anyone (with enough light) to grow a lemon, lime, calamansi or kumquat without having a large outdoor space.

-With their rise in popularity comes the challenge of citrus care, especially in climates with hard winters, when the subtropical trees must overwinter indoors for months in conditions that can be stressful to the plants (and sometimes to their owners).
-Indoor conditions are challenging, with lower humidity, higher and drier heat, and more difficult watering protocols.
-Unsuspected problems can build up sneakily, surprising us and threatening the trees we love.
+With their rise in popularity comes the challenge of citrus care, especially in climates with hard winters, when the subtropical trees either overwinter indoors for months in conditions that can be stressful to the plants (and sometimes to their owners), or live indoors permanently.
+For these trees, our house and apartment conditions can be challenging, with lower humidity, higher and drier heat, and more difficult watering protocols.
+Problems can build up sneakily, surprising us and threatening the trees we love.

 Read on to learn what those indoor citrus issues might be, and how to prevent or fix them.